aquarium and pond answers, information, articles, resources

 My reason in pointing out these filters is that there are even newer more effective alternatives to Bio Wheels currently available that are not expensive either.

-Penguin Filter This is not to say a bio wheel does not work at all, especially if there is less build up deposits on the bio wheel fiber.
+Penguin Filter, bio wheel review This is not to say a bio wheel does not work at all, especially if there is less build up deposits on the bio wheel fiber.

 What is much more important is to have an adequate amount of dissolved oxygen through agitation of the water surface, which is where oxygen and other gasses are exchanged from the atmosphere and the aquarium.
 I have found a porous sponge filter media to maintain more bacteria in well oxygenated water.